Street food£shoreditch-spitalfields24 hours, 7 days a week

 Tip: Counter only.
 The 09:00 Saturday queue runs 45 minutes.
 Order the raclette plate if the cheese toastie line is too long.

-Dishoom's bacon naan roll counter on Boundary Street in Shoreditch London, served from breakfast service since 2012, the morning Bombay-cafe sandwich that built the chain.
+Dishoom's bacon naan roll counter on Boundary Street in Shoreditch London, served from breakfast service since 2012, the morning Bombay-cafe sandwich.

 Try: Bacon naan roll